The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 Add fieldnotes Add fieldnotes

-This is one of several dykes which run across the ridge of hills on which the A35 now occupies.
+This is one of several dykes which run across the ridge of hills which the A35 now follows.
 This one is a few hundred yards east of Chilcombe Hill and from it can be seen Eggardon Hill to the north.
 Probably by coincidence it is directly in line with a modern milestone.

 There are quite a few of these ditch and bank structures in Dorset and they are thought to be late bronze age to iron age in date.
 The purpose of them is unclear but is thought to be as some kind of division of land.